NAB hikes fixed rates on home loans–again

 During the last few months of soaring fixed-rates, banks have used variable rate drops as part of their playbook to reel in customers.

 As a result, for prospective home buyers the current low variable rates look like the more enticing offer.
-However, with the RBA poised to drive up cash rates in the near future, fixed-rate home loans might be the cheapest option in the long run.
+However, with the RBA poised to drive up the cash rate in the near future, fixed-rate home loans might be the cheapest option in the long run.

 Why are fixed-rates going up?